joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 For best sanity, the Breadcrumb must follow one simple rule:

 - The Breadcrumb does not create definitions for breadcrumb items.
+    - Otherwise, this creates a tight coupling between your Breadcrumb and every single other View in the App.
+This is a maintenance headache and is basically Spaghetti One Step Removed.

 Where are those definitions placed?
 That depends on your Breadcrumb operating model: